icareerclimber/source-code/content/howitworks/data-pipeline.md

 ## [3] Next Steps

-A. Collect more data.
+1. Collect more data.

-B. Identify additional ways to group job titles.
+2. Identify new ways to group job titles.

+3. Identify new ways to parse degree from subject.

-C. Group degree types into STEM or non-STEM.
+4. Group degree types into STEM or non-STEM.